AIAANortheastern/GroundStation/README.markdown

 side by side or to uninstall python 2.

     <a name="Step4"></a>
-1. Clone or download the directory
+1. Clone or download the project using the big green button above
+1. Unzip the folder
 1. Open up a terminal or command prompt and navigate to the installed directory using the cd command
 Ex: